Internet-lab/LinuxPC/README.md

 a.
 Download Ubuntu Server 20.04 LTS from https://ubuntu.com/download/server

 b.
 Install the Ubuntu server as a VM in Virtualbox (the development was done with Virtualbox 6.1).
-Allocate 2048 MB memory and 10 GB for the virtual disk.
+Allocate min.
+2048 MB memory and min.
+20 GB for the virtual disk.
 During the installation, use the default settings.

  * For the user name password, select **Name: `Labuser`, username: `labuser`, password: `labuser`**.